-Through the creation of this single equality plan we have been able to develop a better understanding of what the challenges to equality are within a school and how we can best deal with these.
-The current summary of equality based actions being undertaken by the Trust is set out in Appendix A - Definitions of terms used throughout the Equality Plan.
+Through the creation of this policy we have been able to develop a better understanding of what the challenges to equality are within a school and how we can best deal with these.
 Copies of all the policies named are available through the Trust and school websites.
 Paper copies can be requested at schools through the school office, as outlined in the TTLT Freedom of Information Policy and Procedures.